uvarovag/argv-parser/README.md

 # Node.js Arguments Parser

-A lightweight and flexible arguments parser for Node.js with full support for TypeScript, CommonJS (CJS), and ES Modules (ESM).
+Lightweight and flexible arguments parser for Node.js with full support for TypeScript, CommonJS (CJS), and ES Modules (ESM).

 ## Installation